yyuvraj54/Nutriscan/README.md

 recommendations and nutritional analysis, making healthy eating more accessible regardless of your needs or location.
+- you can scan food items with your device's camera.
+Our AI instantly analyzes and provides detailed nutritional information, empowering you to make informed choices, even when dining out or on-the-go.In essence, you get a personalized diet plan crafted by AI technology and the ability to access accurate nutritional data for any food item, powered by machine learning capabilities.
+It's like having a personal nutritionist and food analyst in your pocket, making healthy eating easier than ever.

 ## Use Cases

 <details>
 <summary>User Profile Creation</summary>

-- Alex downloads the NutriScan app and sets up a personalized profile by entering details such as weight, height, age, gender, dietary restrictions, and fitness goals.
+Alex downloads the NutriScan app and sets up a personalized profile by entering details such as weight, height, age, gender, dietary restrictions, and fitness goals.
 </details>

 <details>
 <summary>Customized Diet Plan</summary>

-- NutriScan generates a tailored diet plan for Alex.
+NutriScan generates a tailored diet plan for Alex.
 The plan includes meal recommendations, portion sizes, and daily calorie targets based on Alex’s fitness goals (e.g., weight loss, muscle gain, or maintaining a balanced diet).
 </details>

 <details>
 <summary>Food Scanning and Nutritional Analysis</summary>

-- While grocery shopping, Alex uses the app’s food scanning feature to scan barcodes or take photos of food items.
+While grocery shopping, Alex uses the app’s food scanning feature to scan barcodes or take photos of food items.
 </details>

 <details>
 <summary>Meal Preparation Guidance</summary>

-- The app suggests recipes and meal preparation tips using the scanned ingredients, aligning with Alex’s dietary plan.
+The app suggests recipes and meal preparation tips using the scanned ingredients, aligning with Alex’s dietary plan.
 </details>

 <details>
-<summary>Integration with Wearables</summary>

-- NutriScan integrates with wearable fitness trackers to monitor Alex’s physical activity.
+<summary>AI and Machine Learning Features</summary>
+Maintaining a balanced diet is challenging in our busy lives.
+Our innovative solution uses cutting-edge AI and machine learning to simplify healthy eating, no matter your needs or location.
+First, create a personalized profile with details like weight, height, age, gender, and any dietary restrictions.
+You can scan food items with your device's camera.
+Our AI instantly analyzes and provides detailed nutritional information, empowering you to make informed choices, even when dining out or on-the-go.
+In essence, you get a personalized diet plan crafted by AI technology and the ability to access accurate nutritional data for any food item, powered by machine learning capabilities.
+It's like having a personal nutritionist and food analyst in your pocket, making healthy eating easier than ever.
 </details>

-## Advanced Features and Technologies

-- **Retrieval Augmented Generation**: Utilizes advanced data retrieval techniques to enhance the AI's recommendation accuracy.

-- **Custom Trained MultiModel Model**: Employs a multimodal model trained specifically for diet and nutrition applications (Pali Gemma model).

-- **Android AI SDK**: Facilitates the integration of AI capabilities into the Android application.

-- **HuggingFace Model Deployment**: Leverages HuggingFace for deploying machine learning models.

-- **FineTuning**: Fine-tuning models to improve performance based on specific use cases.

-- **Flutter, Retrofit**: Utilizes modern Android development frameworks for efficient and scalable app development.
+## Tech Stack And Packages Used

+- Flutter
+- Dart
+- image_picker
+- flutter_gemini
+- cupertino_icons
+- carousel_slider
+- scanning_effect
+- firebase_core
+- cloud_firestore
+- firebase_auth
+- flutter_svg
+- timelines
+- camera

 ## Screenshots